-Introduction: You’ve probably heard a similar story like this before; however, this story came from a dream.
+Introduction: You might have heard a similar story like this before; however, this story came from a dream.
 I have no recollection of how or why I dreamed this dream, but it was interesting enough for me to write down.

 Hopefully you will enjoy, or even more so I hope I can complete a story for once.
 Completely fiction!
 Not based on people or real places.